Elections in Greece: Electorate

-According to Presidential Decree 26/2012(as amended by law 4648/2019), article 4, the 1st of January is-for electoral purposes-considered the birthday of all citizens turning 17 in that year.
+According to Presidential Decree 26/2012(as amended by law 4648/2019), article 4, 1 January is-for electoral purposes-considered the birthday of all citizens turning 17 in that year.
 As such, citizens are able to vote in elections before their actual birthday, provided that they turn 17 in the year.

 In the past, citizens who reached adulthood had to register and were issued an "election booklet" with which they voted.
 Nowadays, registration for voters is not needed: it is done automatically each year by municipal authorities; catalogues of to-be voters (coming of age the next year) are composed during November of the previous year.
 They do not become part of electoral catalogues, till 1 January.
 Identity is proved by state-issued ID cards or passport.
 Special registration is necessary only for absentee voting, which is done at the place of a voter's temporary residence on election day.
 Many Greeks choose to retain their voting rights in their family's original home, sometimes by reason of tradition, sometimes by reason of patronage.

 Since the abolition of Electoral Booklets in 2001, each and every voter is provided with a 13-digit Special Electoral Number.
 This number is used solely for proving the uniqueness of the voter and excluding any possibility of double voting.
 Any other use of the number is deemed illegal and carries a penalty of at least a year in prison and fine from €2934.70 up to €29,347.03, unless other acts have taken place.